Topical Conferences and Training on the Americans with Disabilities Act

 SECTION 508 BEST PRACTICES WEBINAR Series

 This series of webinars will address a variety of issues associated with ensuring federal agencies have the knowledge they need to meet their obligations under Section 508.
 The series is co-sponsored by the Accessibility Committee of the CIO Council, the U. S. Access Board, and eFedLink/ODEP.
+The sessions are 90 minutes in length.
+Real-Time captioning and Video Sign Language Interpreter are available for each session and will be broadcast via the webinar platform.
+A telephone option for receiving audio is also available (non-toll free number).

 Understanding The Obligations Of Lodging Facilities To Meet The Needs Of Customers With Disabilities